MicroEJ/docs/VEEPortingGuide/externalResourceLoader.rst

 When working with :ref:`chapter.microej.applicationResources` declared as external resources, the Application build process will output those external resources in a dedicated output folder named ``externalResources/``.
-This folder gathers all the resources that should be programmed on the device.
+This folder gathers all the resources that should be deployed on the device.

 In some cases, those resources can be pre-processed by tools during the Application build process (e.g. convert an image to the format declared in ``.imagesext.list``)